Scalloped Potatoes

 • Make ahead: This recipe can be assembled, covered, and refrigerated (unbaked) up to 1 hour in advance.
 Bake as directed in the recipe.
 If you make the recipe further in advance than one hour, you may have a lake of grainy gray or brown liquid in the pan.
 This isn’t harmful but may look unappetizing.
 If this happens to you, just drain off the liquid and proceed with the recipe as directed.

 • Mix up your mix-ins: For a heartier side dish that verges on main course, layer in thinly sliced ham between the potatoes or crumble cooked bacon over the top of the casserole.
-Thinly sliced onion or leeks can be added to the layers of potatoes for a little extra flavor.
-Garden herbs such as thyme, rosemary, or chives are always welcome too.
+Thinly sliced onion, leeks, or sliced garlic cloves can be added to the layers of potatoes for a little extra flavor.

 Scalloped potatoes in a white baking dish.